-A toy that many parents have come to love is a child’s kitchen.
-Toy cooking sets come in a wide variety of sizes, materials, design and functions.
+Many parents have come to love pretend kitchens.
+These playsets come in a wide variety of sizes, materials, design and functions.
 They offer huge benefits to growing kids of all ages.

-This post covers extensively everything a parent needs to know about a children’s kitchen set before making a buying decision.
-But first, let’s take a look at the trending kid’s kitchens in 2018.
-You can also use the content marker below to jump to any section of this long read.
+This post covers extensively everything you need to know about children’s cooking sets before making a buying decision.
+But first, let’s take a look at the best kitchen play sets in 2019.

 1. KidKraft Uptown Espresso Kitchen

-One thing a play kitchen must be able to do and do very well is to engage kids.
+One thing a kitchen playset must do and do well is to engage kids.
 And that is only possible if it comes with enough features since this is what will boost a child’s engagement with the toy.

-One play kitchen that has been wowing parents in that regards is the KidKraft Uptown Espresso Kitchen.
+One kitchenette that has been wowing parents in that regards is the KidKraft Uptown Espresso Kitchen.

-It not only comes with truckloads of features and benefits, it is the nearest thing to an adult kitchen your child can get.
+It not only comes with truckloads of features and benefits, it is the nearest thing to an adult cookhouse your child can get.

-The KidKraft Espresso kitchen is so big that multiple kids can play with it at once.
+The KidKraft Uptown Kitchen is so big that multiple kids can use it at once.
 That is a plus if you always have other kids around.

 It’s thoughtful design is evident in all the good places.
 There are storage spaces to store accessories so they won’t litter the room.
 It has pegs so your child can hang her pots, pans and ladles.

 It comes with enough appliances to make sure your kid imagination with pretend play always have an avenue for expression.
 There is a refrigerator, a freezer, a microwave, an oven and a dishwasher.
 There is also a chalkboard surface on the freezer for kids to write down their imaginary recipes.